 Aside from being potentially deadly, scorpions are also extremely difficult to control.
-Whether you’ve found a scorpion scuttling through your yard or you have a full-blown infestation, PURCOR offers effective residential and commercial pest control solutions throughout the Southwest United States.
+Whether you’ve found a scorpion scuttling through your yard or you have a full-blown infestation, PURCOR offers effective residential and commercial scorpion control solutions throughout California.

 Protect your family, employees, or customers from scorpions with monthly services: Request a quote from PURCOR Pest Solution.

 Though this guide can give you a better idea of what kind of scorpion is invading your California home or business, it’s always wise to leave scorpion identification to the pros.
 Without proper training and protective equipment, you may put yourself at risk of a sting if you venture too close.
 Even if the scorpion you find is dead, its stinger can still release venom if you accidentally prick yourself with it.
 The moment you find any type of scorpion on your property, stay away from it and contact PURCOR Pest Solutions for assistance.

 The bark scorpion is recognized as the most venomous species of scorpion in North America.
 Small and slender with thin pincers and tails, bark scorpions have two dark eyes on top of their heads and three pairs of lateral eyes.
 They’re typically tan in color, but they can range from plain, yellow-brown to dark-yellow with long stripes.